lievenleuridan/DevLabsPocEthereum/README.md

 	- Pdf/txt gets changed to java string and hashed
 	- The hash gets safed to the chain
-	- 2 users can approve the safed hash along with metadata about who approved it Team 4: infrastucture
+	- 2 users can approve the safed hash along with metadata about who approved it Team 4: infrastructure

 	- Safe a contract to ropsten test network from java
 	- Safe a contract to local private network from java
 	- Optionally safe a contract to the mainnet (costs a little bit of money)

-(Optional): Interplanety file system
+(Optional): Interplanetary file system

 	- Safe a document to an IPFS
 	- Infura has support for this, should check out pricing, complexity, etc...